MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

 # Postinstall script for Debian/Ubuntu based distros

-NOTE: Script is phase of testing and usage is not recommended
+NOTE: Script is in phase of testing and usage is not recommended

 Supported distributions: Ubuntu 22.04 (and higher)

 This is because the script uses the `nala` package which is missing in older versions.
 You do not need to install `nala`.
 The script will install the package.

+Nala is used because it supports rollback from history.

 My personal post-install script for Debian/Ubuntu based distros